METHODS OF GIVING

 Summary

 For many of us, our property is very personal.
 We respect and care for it, and it provides for us.
 A gift of real estate to Mississippi State broadens that mutual care by including others who can benefit.
-Students, faculty and the very institution itself can all have their lives enhanced in meaningful ways by your charitable donation.
+Students, faculty and the very institution itself can all have their lives enhanced in meaningful ways by your charitable gift.
 It is a remarkable way to begin a legacy.

 giving summary